ME EN 335

 Learning Outcome

-5. Students should know how to place equations of motion into state variable form, and to develop a simulation for basic non-linear and linear systems using MATLAB or some other simulation software.
+5. Students should know how to place equations of motion into state variable form, and to develop a simulation for basic non-linear and linear systems using appropriate simulation software.

 Title